 Economics is the study of how a society uses its resources to produce output that it desires.
-In the beginning, people were hunters and gathers, organized as family units, and, possibly, as larger groups, who expended most of their energy to satisfy basic needs.
-Through the millennia, people learned to organize their activities and specialize in their activities, so that they could create products and services that were beyond those needed to survive.
+In the beginning, people were hunters and gathers, organized as family units, and, possibly, as larger groups, who expended most of their energy to survive.
+Through the millennia, people learned to organize, and specialize in, their activities, so that they could create products and services beyond those needed to survive.

 Although economics can be a complex science, it is based upon a few simple principles.
 The primary principle is the efficient allocation of scarce resources.
 Since every economy has only so much of what are called the factors of production — labor, land, and capital — the greatest wealth generated by any society will be achieved through the most efficient and fullest utilization of its resources.

 Adam Smith noted in his 1776 publication The Wealth of Nations that people act naturally in their self-interest, which he called the invisible hand, and that the economy can be organized to take advantage of this self-interest.
 This requires that the people have the freedom to act and to own the factors of production, and to enjoy the profits or suffer the losses of their activities.

 Adam Smith also noted the advantages of the division of labor, where the production of goods or services is decomposed into a series of steps, where a person specializes to perform each step, thereby gaining proficiency in accomplishing the task.
 This increased productive efficiency over craftsmanship, where the worker would perform all the tasks required to provide the good or service.